Zidane worried by Madrid's drop in confidence after Shakhtar shocker

+Real Madrid coach Zinedine Zidane said his side looked short on confidence in their shock 3-2 defeat to Shakhtar Donetsk in their Champions League group-stage opener on Wednesday but shouldered the blame for his side's slide in form.

-Shakhtar were without 10 players due to a combination of COVID-19 positives and injuries but blew the 13-times European champions away in the first half, taking a 3-0 lead and missing more chances to add to the scoreline.
+Shakhtar were without 10 players due to a combination of Covid-19 positive tests and injuries but nevertheless blew the 13-times European champions away in the first half, taking a 3-0 lead and missing more chances to add to the scoreline.

 Real responded with goals from Luka Modric and Vinicius Jr after the break and had a last-gasp goal ruled out for offside but Zidane did not hide from the fact his side had been outplayed by their depleted opponents.